-Is this going to be the year you nab a PR in the 5K or half marathon you have planned?
-It’s easy to get caught up in the number of miles you need to run each week and what your pace should be for each run, but training isn’t only about logging miles.
+Is this going to be the year you nab a PR in the 5K or half marathon you signed up for?
+It's easy to get caught up in the number of miles you need to run each week and what your pace should be for each run, but training isn't only about logging miles.

 Dive into what makes plyometric training so great for runners and which exercises you should start doing today to dominate your next race.